markrandyreid/Data-Science-Projects/README.md

 * R
 * SQLite

 <p>Projects and assigments range in level of difficulty and analysis.
   The goal of displaying this work is to provide a comprehensive view of my ability and experience in Data Science, and Data Analytics, in general.
   Every project/assignment includes a brief description of the task/question, the method used, and the [desired] outcome [if applicable].</p>

 # Why R?
-Python is the most prevailing language used for data science The R programming language is still used amoung fortune 100 companies and many academic/research institutions
+<p>Python is the prevailing language used for data science and data analytics.
+It's fairly easy to learn, has extensive libraries and a large community of developers and scientist that update the language and libraries.
+The R programming language is still used amoung fortune 100 companies and many academic/research institutions.
+R was the first language I learned </p>
 <hr>

 ## Table of Contents